 Enrollment in Cal MediConnect will begin no sooner than April 2014.
 Notification of these changes will be mailed to eligible participants starting in January 2014.

 Enrollment will be phased in over 12 months in all counties, except Los Angeles and San Mateo.
 The Los Angeles enrollment strategy is currently in development and in San Mateo enrollment will occur the first month of the program.

 Understanding Enrollment for Different Populations

 - For people with both Medicare and Medi-Cal eligible for Cal MediConnect: The state will use a passive enrollment process.
-This means that the state will enroll eligible individuals into a health plan that combines their Medicare and Medi-Cal benefits unless the individual actively chooses not to join and notifies the state of this choice.
-The state will send eligible individuals multiple notices describing their choices, including the option to “opt out” of joining a Cal MediConnect health plan.
+This means that the state will automatically enroll all eligible individuals into a Cal MediConnect health plan unless the individual actively chooses not to join and notifies the state of this choice.
+The state will send eligible individuals multiple notices describing their choices, including a Guidebook and Choice Form that allows those individuals to make a decision.

 Note: Opting out applies only to Medicare benefits.
 Beneficiaries must still get their Medi-Cal benefits through a health plan, as described below.

 - For nearly all people with Medi-Cal: The state will require mandatory enrollment into a Medi-Cal health plan.
 This means that nearly all people with Medi-Cal in the eight CCI counties MUST get all their Medi-Cal benefits, including long-term services and supports, through a Medi-Cal health plan.
 Most people with only Medi-Cal already are enrolled in a Medi-Cal health plan; now they will also get their long-term supports and services through their health plan.